 This guidance explains the requirements of the new public sector specific duty regulation, which aims to promote greater diversity amongst the members of the boards of Scotland’s public authorities.
 It is aimed at those responsible for implementing the PSED in public authorities in Scotland.

 Glossary of Terms Relevant to the college sector in Scotland

 CDN runs an annual programme of events for college board members

 Session 2019-20 networking and training events and workshops included:

 All college board members are expected to attend a national Induction Programme and thereafter keep their skills and knowledge up to date.

-The induction events offer attendees had a chance to build their own networks as well as meeting the organisations and people shaping the future of the sector at a national level.
+The induction events offer attendees the chance to build their own networks, as well as meeting the organisations and people shaping the future of the sector at a national level.

 The induction training helped me to understand my role better and has given me confidence to play my part.

 o Wednesday 4 March 2020, Forth Valley College (Stirling Campus)